 Here’s how the EPA is generally used and what factors influence it:

-When selecting floodlights for outdoor use, it’s advisable to consult with lighting professionals or follow guidelines from reputable sources, such as those outlined in safety standards, to determine the appropriate EPA for a given application.
+When selecting floodlights for outdoor use, it’s advisable to consult with lighting professionals or follow guidelines from reputable sources, such as those outlined in our ultimate guide to outdoor flood lights, to determine the appropriate EPA for a given application.
 This ensures that the floodlight is not only bright and energy-efficient but also safe and durable in the intended outdoor environment.

 The EPA is important because it helps to: